ArenKDesai/Aren-s-Notes/botany lec.md

 Land plants descended from Streptophyte green algae.
 The algae had no apical meristems and no true tissues.
 The unprotected spores were just released into the water.
 There was no embryos and sporophyte stage.

 ### Bryophytes
 Mosses, liverworts, hornworts, etc. These non-vascular plants had no true roots, stems, or leaves.
-They had rhizoids to aid in anchorage and water
+They had rhizoids to aid in anchorage and water uptake by diffusion size restricted.